To be honest, do you regularly spend time trying to locate emails in your Gmail inbox?

 What are labels in Gmail?

 Labels allow you to organize your Gmail email messages into categories.
 They are very similar to Google Drive folders.
 You can also apply more than one label to a single message.
-In other words, Gmail label is a tag that can be added to any email message in your account.
+In other words, a Gmail label is a tag that can be added to any email message in your account.
 The labels can be used to keep your inbox organized.
 They are similar to folders, however, unlike folders, you can apply more than one label to a single message.

 How can you create a new Gmail label?